nyu-csci-ua-0480-008-spring-2020/renaauerbach-final-project/README.md

 }
 ```

-An Example Event with registered Users:
+An Example Event with referenced Users:

 ```javascript
 {